dudleyspence/PeaceOfMind-API/readme.md

 **Patients**

 - Get a patient by ID
-  /api/patients/:patient_id
+  /api/patients/:patient_id - DONE

-- Get all carers associated with a single patient /api/patients/:patient_id/carers
+- Get all carers associated with a single patient /api/patients/:patient_id/carers - DONE

-- Get all comments associated with a single patient /api/patients/:patient_id/comments
+- Get all comments associated with a single patient /api/patients/:patient_id/comments -DONE

-- Get all guardians associated with a single patient /api/patients/:patient_id/guardians
+- Get all guardians associated with a single patient /api/patients/:patient_id/guardians - DONE

+- Get all task templates associated with a single patient /api/patients/:patient_id/task-templates - DONE

-- Get all guardians associated with a single patient /api/patients/:patient_id/guardians
+- Get all task templates associated with a single patient /api/patients/:patient_id/task-instances - DONE

 **Carers**